Why Document an Entire Excel Workbook

 I have also been misfortunate enough to be asked to re-create a spreadsheet from a hard copy because the excel file was corrupt……Sh*t happens right!

-Microsoft have made it really simple for us to document an entire workbook.
+Microsoft has made it really simple for us to document an entire workbook.
 So simple I know that someone reading this will kick themselves.

 Meet Spreadsheet Inquire.
-Spreadsheet Inquire is an ad in available for Office 2013 & 2016 Professional Plus.
-It’s a nifty little ad in that will allow you fully document any workbook with a few clicks of a mouse button.
+Spreadsheet Inquire is an add-in available in Office 2013 & later but only with the Professional Plus edition.
+It’s a nifty little add-in that will allow you to fully document any workbook with a few clicks of a mouse button.

 Documenting the workbook is very simple.